pods-framework/pods/readme.txt

 * Added: Ability to change the default file upload type (default images) with the pods_form_ui_field_file_type_default filter
 * Improved: Pods class caching now better and utilized object caching for primary object init
 * Translated: Full pt_BR translation provided by [Luciana](https://github.com/yammye)
-* And 40+ other enhancements and bug fixes
+* And 40+ other enhancements and bug fixes that can be found on GitHub
-* Found a bug?
-Have a great feature idea?
-Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/
-* Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code and contribute notes and patches all from the web at: http://pods.io/github/

 = 2.3.2 - April 11th, 2013 =
 * Added: You can now select 'ID' from the list of available columns to show in Admin UI for Advanced Content Types